-Graduate students in MS programs are required to take at least ONE credit of CPT (maximum 3) to fulfill the degree requirements.
-CPT can be taken only ONE time by MS students.
-In exceptional circumstances, the Graduate Program Director can approve a replacement for this requirement by substituting one credit of ESE 599, ESE 699 or ESE 698.
+Graduate students in MS programs are required to take at least ONE (maximum 3) credit of ESE 597 (industrial experience or internship) to fulfill the degree requirements.
+International students will need their CPT request approved to participate in paid internship in industry.
+The CPT can be taken only ONE time by MS students.